 11. Other remedies.
 The only ones we suggest are:

 A. Pure aloe vera gel.
 This is helpful for some infections and is extremely soothing for the skin.

 B. Black salve.
 This is quite irritating, but will get rid of skin cancers, and some other infections of the skin.
 Be careful, as it is quite irritating.

 C. For wounds or ulcers that won’t heal, try using sugar or honey in the wound.
 For details, read Using Sugar And Honey To Heal Wounds.

 Now let us discuss some common skin conditions in more detail.

 (In rough alphabetical order)

 This is usually an early symptom of diabetes.
 However, when it first occurs the blood sugar may be normal and there may be no other symptoms of diabetes present.

-Burning of the feet goes away if a person follows a nutritional balancing program as body chemistry improves.
+Burning of the feet goes away if a person follows a development program as body chemistry improves.

 GENERAL BURNING PAIN IN THE SKIN